 Giving up smoking, maintaining a healthy weight, eating a balanced diet and being active are all ways that you can help look after your heart.

-But what about a healthy diet – how easily can you adapt your eating habits to ensure you’re helping your heart?
+We explore how easily can you adapt your eating habits to ensure you’re helping your heart.

 According to the British Heart Foundation (BHF), everyone should aim to eat a well-balanced diet.
 It warns against “faddy crash diets that may not provide the balance of nutrients you need”.

 It is a good idea to think of food in categories.
 When trying to eat for a healthy heart, it’s advisable to eat:

 Plenty of fruit and vegetables – at least five portions a day of fresh, frozen, dried or tinned fruit and veg, and go for variety to ensure you get a range of nutrients.
 Fresh, unsweetened juice or pulses also count as one portion

 Lots of starchy foods such as bread, rice, potatoes and pasta; wholegrain varieties are healthier

 Some milk and dairy products